 A visit to Metz is a must to experience the magic of Christmas.
 Beginning on 18 November, the soft aromas of cinnamon, spices and pine fill the streets of this vibrant city.
 The Christmas lights enhance the exceptional gilded architectural heritage of the town.
 While eagerly awaiting the first snowflakes and the countdown to Christmas Eve, discover our 5 favourite reasons to come and experience the wonder of Christmas in Metz.

-Beginning on 26 November, take a walk on the colourful and magical trail that starts at the County Hall (Hôtel du Département).
-At nightfall, teddy bears, elves, gingerbread hearts and toy soldiers light up along the banks of the island Petit Saulcy.
-400 lanterns dot this poetic circuit, created from the inspiration of the illustrator Guy Untereiner.
+Beginning on 26 November, take a walk on the colourful and magical trail that starts at Square Boufflers.
+At nightfall, teddy bears, elves, gingerbread hearts and toy soldiers light up the park.
+400 lanterns dot this poetic circuit, created from the imagination of the illustrator Guy Untereiner.
 Inspired by the folklore of Moselle, the artist brings these fairy-tale like characters to life, on a trail that will take you back to your fondest childhood memories.

 Across from the majestic Saint-Etienne Cathedral, take a ride on the largest temporary big wheel in Europe, taking passengers to a height of 66 m.
 At the top, the panorama is breathtaking.
 Take in the stunning view of the cathedral and its architectural details from this exceptional vantage point.